source-foundry/FilterListManager/DEFINITIONS.md

 ```

-The same definition file could be specified in a much more concise format like this:
+The same definition file could be written in a much more concise format like this:

 ##### Filename: `Esperanto.txt`